appsec.fyi

 Build

 Twice a day, a build script generates the entire site from the database.
 Every page is static HTML — no JavaScript frameworks, no client-side rendering, no build tools.
-The build also generates RSS feeds, JSON API endpoints, a search index, the changelog, trending data, an interactive topic graph, and structured data for search engines.
-Everything is pre-compressed with gzip and served by nginx.
+The build also produces RSS feeds, JSON endpoints, a server-side full-text search index (SQLite FTS5), the changelog, an interactive topic graph, per-publisher pages, a tools-by-tool index, embeddable iframe widgets, llms.txt, and structured data for search engines.
+Everything is pre-compressed with gzip and brotli, then served by nginx with HTTP/2 and HTTP/3.

 4